 What Are Debit Cards?

 When you open a checking account with a bank, you’ll probably also receive a debit card.
 Of course, you may also obtain paper checks, but debit cards are the new and improved version of these.
-They make accessing the money in your bank account quick and convenient.
+They make accessing the money in your checking account quick and convenient.

 Which Debit Card Is Right for You?